 Wolves are intelligent pack animals.
 They are carnivorous mammals that hunt in packs.
 They live throughout the Northern Hemisphere.
 Wolves have long snouts and pointed ears

-Wolf Facts for Kids:
+Wolf Facts for Kids

-- Wolves are meat-eaters and are listed as carnivores.
+- Wolves are carnivores.

 Where do wolves live?